Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 implement, in which case you can omit the `[Command]` attribute so it can't be called.
 Likewise, you'll most likely be adding *more* commands in order to control your game.

-One command is pre-defined which will retry sending a DM to a user after they have been notified to enable DMs.
+One command is predefined which will retry sending a DM to a user after they have been notified to enable DMs.

 With your own service class for persistent data, you should derive